beolabs-io/covid-alert/README.md

 # covid-alert

-This projetc aim to alert users of potential Covid infectious contact base on their interactions history.
+This project aim to alert users of potential Covid infectious contact base on their interactions history.

 API can be coupled with a bluetooth based app that share a user key not tied to any personal informations.